yugms/spotify-song-parser/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] MOST IMPORTANT: Migrate to directly handling spotify API to replace spotipy
+- [X] Migrate to directly handling spotify API to replace spotipy
 - [ ] Add more features regarding the "main" playlist
-  - [ ] Allow for no main playlist
+  - [ ] Allow for no "main playlist"
-  - [ ] Allow for custom main playlist names
+  - [ ] Allow for custom "main playlist" names
-- [ ] Enable multi-word playlists
+- [ ] Fix multi-word playlists not working
 - [ ] Add top songs of each artist to playlists
-- [ ] Connect user caches to a database for more security and easier to manage files

 See the [open issues](https://github.com/yugms/spotify-song-parser/issues) for a full list of proposed features (and known issues).